david-winfield2000/nvim-config/ai-sins.md

 # AI Sins

-This is a place to document egregious mistakes that I have personally experienced AI making.
+This is a place to document egregious mistakes that I have personally experienced AI make.

-This serves as anecdotal evidence about how careful you need to be when using gen AI tools.
+This serves as anecdotal evidence about how careful you should be when using gen AI tools.

 ## Records